 The Brothers Karamazov – Fyodor Dostoyevsky

 Russian writer Fyodor Dostoyevsky is probably better known in the public consciousness for his earlier novel, Crime and Punishment (which, incidentally, Joyce Carol Oates also recommends – she says it’s more readable than you’d expect, and I happen to agree).
 And yet, it is The Brothers Karamazov, a far heavier book published a decade later, that comes highly recommended by brilliant minds.
 Minds as varied as Ernest Hemingway, Albert Einstein, Hillary Clinton, Laura Bush, Haruki Murakami, and… well, erm, Vladimir Putin and Joseph Stalin.
 Make of that what you will!

 What do you think of these book recommendations?
 Have these brilliant minds missed any of your special favourites?
 Let me know in the comments below (or tell me over at KUWTP on Facebook!).

 Want more surprising book recommendations?
-Donate here, so I can keep on Keeping Up With The Penguins and bring you more!
+Throw some change in the tip jar, so I can keep on Keeping Up With The Penguins and bring you more!